jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The <code>COUNT(DISTINCT order_date)</code> calculates the number of uniques order dates for each customer.
 * Finally, the query presents the <code>customer_id</code> and the total number of uniques order dates as <code>(No_days)</code>.

-3. What was the first item from the menu purchased by each customer?
+<strong>3.
+What was the first item from the menu purchased by each customer?</strong>

 ```sql
 WITH first_order AS (SELECT S.customer_id, M.product_name,